Approximating orbifold spectra using collapsing connected sums: Sobolev spaces on orbifolds

-Sobolev spaces for closed orbifolds were introduced in \cite{chiang} and \cite{farsi}.
-Although both authors gave the definition for orbifolds without boundary, the definition generalizes readily to compact orbifolds with boundary.
-(See \cite{schwarz} for a careful discussion of Sobolev spaces for manifolds with boundary.) \begin{definition} Let $(K,g)$ be a compact Riemannian orbifold with boundary.
-Suppose that $s$ is a nonnegative integer.
-The Sobolev space $H^s(K,g)$ is the completion of $\mathcal{C}^{\infty}(K)$ with respect to the norm
+Sobolev spaces of functions for closed orbifolds were introduced in \cite{chiang} and \cite{farsi}.
+Although both authors gave the definition for orbifolds without boundary, the definition generalizes readily to differential forms on compact orbifolds with boundary.
+(See \cite{schwarz} for a careful discussion of Sobolev spaces for manifolds with boundary.)

+\begin{definition} Let $(K,g)$ be an $n$-dimensional compact oriented Riemannian orbifold with boundary, and let $\Lambda^p(K,g)$ be the bundle of antisymmetric $p$-linear functions on the tangent space of $K$ with usual pointwise metric (see \cite[p.20]{schwarz}).
+Note that $\Omega^p(K,g)$ is the space of smooth sections of $\Lambda^p(K,g)$.